ionic-team/ionic-site/docs/v2/faq/index.md

 There are a few things you can check.
 Make sure:

-- You include it in the `directives` array of the `@Component` you want to use it in.
+- You include it in the `directives` array of the `@Component` you want to use it in (only if your ionic-angular version is below RC0).
 - Your selector doesn't have any misspellings.
 - You're using the selector correctly as an attribute, element or class.
 - Your selector has the [proper syntax](http://learnangular2.com/components/):